Documentation for method

 A UDP socket in character mode will treat each packet as a complete message and decode it.
 In the event of a decoding error, the

-quit.
-A TCP socket treats the incoming packets as part of a stream, and feeds the incoming bytes into a streaming decoder.
+On the other hand, a TCP socket treats the incoming packets as part of a stream, and feeds the incoming bytes into a streaming decoder.
 It then emits whatever characters the decoder considers ready.
 Since strings work at grapheme level in Perl 6, this means that only known complete graphemes will be emitted.
 For example, if the UTF-8 encoding were being used and the last byte in the packet decoded to

 a, this would not be emitted since the next packet may include a combining character that should form a single grapheme together with the